-o Ceilings Visually inspected from floor level.
+Ceilings Visually inspected from floor level.
 Plasterboard.
+Flasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Plasterboard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Flooring is of timber construction.
-I was unable to locate any hatch to the sub floor area due to fitted floor coverings.
+I was unable to locate any hatch to the subfloor area due to fitted floor coverings.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal joinery timbers appear to be the original.
-The kitchen has floor and wall units with integrated appliances including oven, hob, hood, fridge freezer and dishwasher.
-Chimney breests and firenises N. Chimney breasts and fireplaces None.
-Internal decorations Visually inspected.
-Paint and tiled finishes.
-T dire did did iniono.
+Internal joinery timbers are of mixed age.
+The kitchen has replacement floor and wall units with integrated appliances including oven, hob, hood and fridge freezer.
+Chimney breasts and fireplaces None Internal decorations Visually inspected.
+Paint, proprietary sheet and tiled finishes.
 Cellars None.
-Electricity Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 13 amp plug sockets and plastic coated cabling where visible.

-Electricity The electricity meter and switchgear is in the vestibule cupboard.
-The installation was most recently tested in August 2017, according to a sticker thereon.
 Gas No mains gas available.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
 The visible installation is in copper and plastic materials.
-The bathroom contains a white three piece suite with an electric shower over the bath.
-The toilet contains a white two piece suite.
+The bathroom contains a white replacement suite with an electric shower.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Electric heating appliances are provided.
-Hot water is by electrical immerser to the hot water cylinder located in the wardrobes at the front bedroom.
+Electric heating and hot water appliances are provided.
+The hot water cylinder is in the hall cupboard.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is to the mains sewer.
-Fire amake and hurgler clarms Warrally Samuel 1 Fire, smoke and burglar alarms Visually inspected.
+Drainage is to mains sewer.
+Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Smoke detection is provided.
+Smoke and heat detection is provided.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
-A burglar alarm is installed.
-This has not been tested.
+Ann additional limits to in an additional limits compliance.
+Any additional limits to inspection Any additional limits to inspection At the time of inspection the property was unoccupied and Any additional limits to inspection At the time of inspection the property was unoccupied and unfurnished but the floors were covered.
+Parts of the property, which are covered, unexposed or asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
+Any such materials should not be drilled or disturbed without prior advice from a licensed specialist.